 You got your acceptance letter, Yay!
 Congrats to you.
 Now the journey is just beginning and I know you are super excited to start classes.
-You probably have a million questions about what you need to ensure that you are ready for the didactic year.
-Here are our top 10 picks for PA school must haves and supplies.
+You probably have a million questions about what you need to ensure a great start to the didactic year.
+Here are The PA Café’s top 10 picks for PA school must-haves and supplies.

-If you’re the type that prefers paper and pen to take notes or carrying around that heavy/bulky computer is getting old.
+Are you the type that prefers paper and pen to take notes?
+Tired of carrying around that heavy/bulky computer?
 Then the iPad pro is for you.
 In addition to being lightweight and compact, the features are amazing.
-Download your ppt presentations and write directly on them with your Apple Pencil.
-It’s like having the printed version but without all the paper.
+Download your PowerPoint presentations and write directly on them with your Apple Pencil.
+It’s like having the printed version minus the thousands of sheets of paper.

-Any subject that you’re having trouble with, we strongly recommend finding a resource that will break down the material to you Barney style and Keep It Stupid Simple (K.I.S.S).
+Any subject that you’re having trouble with, we strongly recommend finding a resource that will break down the material Barney style and Keep It Stupid Simple (K.I.S.S).
 Once you understand the basic concepts, it makes digesting the more complex aspects of the material much easier.
-Some of our favorites include: Merck Manuals, MedComic, the “Made Ridiculously Simple” series, and PANCE Prep Pearls
+Some favorites include: Merck Manuals, MedComic, the “Made Ridiculously Simple” series, and PANCE Prep Pearls

-Online Grocery Shopping – You’re going to be on the go a lot, so register for a free account with stores such as Walmart so that you can shop for groceries online and just pick up your items without ever having to leave the car.
-It’s quick, easy and a total life saver.
-Some other favorites include Target and the website Thrive.com which delivers straight to your door – active duty families and Veterans can sign up for free.
+Online Grocery Shopping – You’re going to be on the go a lot, so register for a free account with stores such as Walmart or Target to make grocery shopping a breeze.
+Order online and pick up your items without ever having to leave the car.
+It’s quick, easy and a total lifesaver.
+Checkout Thrive.com which delivers straight to your door – active duty families and Veterans can sign up for free.

-As the year progresses, you should quiz yourself to check if you’re retaining information.
-The resources that we use are: Lange Q&A, PA Easy website, and Davis’s PA Exam Review
+As the year progresses, you should quiz yourself to check if you’re retaining the information.
+Some great resources are: Lange Q&A, PA Easy website, and Davis’s PA Exam Review

 Sometimes reading the material isn’t enough.
-For all you visual learners, here are a few websites/tools that we use for subjects like pharmacology, anatomy, and microbiology: SketchyMed, Picmonic and Anatomy Essentials
+For all the visual learners, here are a few websites/tools found to be helpful for subjects like pharmacology, anatomy, and microbiology: SketchyMed, Picmonic and Anatomy Essentials

 Sign up for a free YouTube account and get access to short, straight to the point videos.
 They are great tools to have and you can listen to them on the drive to/from school or in between classes.
 Here are the accounts we found to be the most helpful: Osmosis, Armando Hasudungan, Khan Academy, Speed Pharmacology, MedCram and Dr. Najeeb

 Sometimes you need to draw out the big picture and driving to the school campus may not be possible.
-So, have one at home ready to go should you need it.
+So, have one at home should you need it.

 You’re going to be in class at least 40 hours per week in addition to the hours of study time; make sure you are comfortable.
 Purchase at least 3 sets of your favorite scrubs.
-If you’re program has a cadaver lab for anatomy, you may want a separate pair of shoes for those days.
+If your program has a cadaver lab for anatomy, you may want to consider a separate pair of shoes for those days.

-Filing System – Don’t throw your notes, charts, lab manuals and text books.
+Filing System – Don’t throw away your notes, charts, lab manuals, and textbooks.
 Purchase a few folders, 3″ binders, shelves, crates and/or storage bins to organize past material for future use.
-(PANCE/PANRE, mentee, memories, who knows)